-We note that the Coastal San Pedro Neighborhood Council (CSPNC) is the public body elected to represent stakeholders of the City of Los Angeles who live, work and own property in the area where the Supertanker Project is sited.
-CSPNC stakeholders are those residents and people most directly affected by the project.
+We want to first note that the Point Fermin area of San Pedro, where we live, will be inordinately impacted by this project, should it go forward in its current form.
+It would add significant noise, light and air pollution that will be evident from within and around our home.
+It will impact our neighborhood and our neighbors will be those people most directly affected by the project.
 The project benefits will be distributed throughout the city, region and state.
 But the vast majority of negative impacts will be felt and have their greatest effects here.
-CSPNC stakeholders, more than others, will breathe dirtier air, swim in less clean water, suffer more noise pollution, drive on more congested streets and see more negative mpacts on their recreational space, health, night skies and to their well-being than any other people in the City of Los Angeles or the State of California.
+We more than others, will breathe dirtier air, swim in less clean water, suffer more noise pollution, and see more negative impacts on our recreational space, health, night skies and to our well-being than any other people in the City of Los Angeles or the State of California.